 Tricot Mesh – Tricot is a term that refers to a style of knitting or weaving.
 The tricot style will generally leave one side of a garment smooth and the other side textured.
 Tricot mesh is this style of weave used in a mesh jersey.
 These are often times a higher end jersey in the sports world (it is also used in undergarments and sleeping bags).
 Tricot mesh comes in both polyester and nylon varieties so we need to ask when customers mention it – don’t assume!

 Sublimation – A high end process of decorating garments that involves dying the garment with a gas process.
 Garments are polyester and start the process as white or very light grey.
 After the sublimation process is complete, the garment will show a different color(s) on the outside, but still show the original white or light grey on the inside.
-The only catch to the process is that it easily suffers from dye migration (see below).
-The only transfer type that can be safely used is CAD-PRINTZ Sub Block.
+The only catch to the process is that it easily suffers from dye migration.

 Join other Growing T-Shirt Businesses